bitwiseworks/python-os2/Doc/library/smtplib.rst

 .. method:: SMTP.set_debuglevel(level)

    Set the debug output level.
-A true value for *level* results in debug messages for connection and for all messages sent to and received from the server.
+A value of 1 or ``True`` for *level* results in debug messages for connection and for all messages sent to and received from the server.
+A value of 2 for *level* results in these messages being timestamped.

+   .. versionchanged:: 3.5 Added debuglevel 2.

-.. method:: SMTP.docmd(cmd, [, argstring])
+.. method:: SMTP.docmd(cmd, args='')

    Send a command *cmd* to the server.
-The optional argument *argstring* is simply concatenated to the command, separated by a space.
+The optional argument *args* is simply concatenated to the command, separated by a space.

    This returns a 2-tuple composed of a numeric response code and the actual